 Endless Happiness

-Possibly the greatest misconception we have about happiness is that it doesn’t last.
-And if we are pursuing pleasure, money, etc. like those things are happiness, then that is probably true.
+Possibly the greatest misconception we have about happiness is that it doesnโt last.
+And if we are pursuing pleasure, money, trends, and so on expecting those things to bring us happiness, then that is probably true.

 I like what Alma says: